-'''

-module Main where
+''' module Main where

 module B where

-'''

-'''

-f : Nat \rightarrow Nat
+f: Nat \to Nat

 f n = suc n

-g : Nat \rightarrow Nat \rightarrow Nat
+g: Nat \to Nat \to Nat

 g n m = m

 '''

 Note that we use indentation to indicate which definitions are part of a module.
 In the example f is in the module Main.B and g is in Main.
 How to refer to a particular definition is determined by where it is located in the module hierarchy.
 Definitions from an enclosing module are referred to by their given names as seen in the type of f above.
 To access a definition from outside its defining module a qualified name has to be used.